mcoirad/DiplomacyMapGenerator/README.md

 # DiplomacyMapGenerator

-Map Generation for Diplomacy Board Game
+Random Map Generation for Diplomacy Board Game

 * Customize the number of players, number of starting supply centers
 * Customize terrain generation with preset filters for adjusting perlin noise